flamedfury/flamed.nz/content/about.md

 title: About
 ---

-Hey, I'm Kickflip.
-Nice to meet you.
+Hey, I'm fLaMEd, I have been a citizen of the Internet since 1996.